Releases are when a project formally publishes a new version so the community can use it. There are two types of releases:

 - A regression bug is causing people’s lint builds to fail when it previously passed.

 - Any bug that is causing a lot of problems for users (frequently happens due to new functionality).

 The patch release decision should be made as early on Monday as possible.
 If a patch release is necessary, then follow the same steps as the scheduled release process.

 In rare cases, a second patch release might be necessary if the release is known to have a severe regression that hasn’t been fixed by Monday.
 If this occurs, the release manager should announce the situation on the release issue, and leave the issue open until all patch releases are complete.
 However, it’s usually better to fix bugs for the next release cycle rather than doing a second patch release.

 After the patch release has been published (or no patch release is necessary), close the release issue and inform the team that they can start merging in semver-minor changes again.

-In general, we try not to do emergency releases (an emergency release is unplanned and isn’t the regularly scheduled release or the anticipated patch release).
-Even if there is a regression, it’s best to wait the weekend to see if any other problems arise so a patch release can fix as many issues as possible.
+In general, we try not to do emergency releases.
+Even if there is a regression, it’s best to wait until Monday to see if any other problems arise so a patch release can fix as many issues as possible.